What came first, the chicken or the egg?

-What comes first?
-The content or the design?
+What should come first?
+The content of the site, or its design?

 1 – Content drives design